Russ Harvey Consulting - Computer and Internet Services

 If a simple update fixes the problem, there is no need to uninstall or disable the third-party app.

 The Windows Store was released with the then-pending Windows Phone in mind.
 There were calls to end the Store because it provided few real options.
+However, Windows 11 has revived the Store with new options and attempts at providing secure apps.

 Ability to Delay Updates